Concept Bottleneck Large Language Models: Abstract

 \section{Abstract}

-We introduce the Concept Bottleneck Large Language Model (CB-LLM), a pioneering approach to creating inherently interpretable Large Language Models (LLMs).
-Unlike traditional black-box LLMs that rely on post-hoc interpretation methods with limited neuron function insights, CB-LLM sets a new standard with its built-in interpretability, scalability, and ability to provide clear, accurate explanations.
-We investigate two essential tasks in the NLP domain: text classification and text generation.
-In text classification, CB-LLM narrows the performance gap with traditional black-box models and provides clear interpretability.
-In text generation, we show how interpretable neurons in CB-LLM can be used for concept detection and steering text generation.
-Our CB-LLMs enable greater interaction between humans and LLMs across a variety of tasks --- a feature notably absent in existing LLMs.
-Our code is available at \href{https://github.com/Trustworthy-ML-Lab/CB-LLMs}{https://github.com/Trustworthy-ML-Lab/CB-LLMs}.
+We introduce Concept Bottleneck Large Language Models (\algonamebase{}), a novel framework for building \textit{inherently interpretable} Large Language Models (LLMs).
+In contrast to traditional black-box LLMs that rely on limited post-hoc interpretations, \algonamebase{} integrate intrinsic interpretability directly into the LLMs -- allowing accurate explanations with scalability and transparency.
+We build \algonamebase{} for two essential NLP tasks: text classification and text generation.
+In text classification, \algonamebase{} is competitive with, and at times outperforms, traditional black-box models while providing explicit and interpretable reasoning.
+For the more challenging task of text generation, interpretable neurons in \algonamebase{} enable precise concept detection, controlled generation, and safer outputs.
+The embedded interpretability empowers users to transparently identify harmful content, steer model behavior, and unlearn undesired concepts -- significantly enhancing the safety, reliability, and trustworthiness of LLMs, which are critical capabilities notably absent in existing language models.
+Our code is available at \textsf{{ \href{https://github.com/Trustworthy-ML-Lab/CB-LLMs}{https://github.com/Trustworthy-ML-Lab/CB-LLMs}}}.

 \doparttoc \faketableofcontents